Redocly/redocly-cli/.changeset/clever-fans-cross.md

 "@redocly/cli": patch
 ---

-Allowed the theme.openapi to accept config options specific to Redoc 2.x and earlier.
+Allowed the `theme.openapi` configuration option to accept settings specific to Redoc 2.x and earlier.